 Hedgehogs can become entangled in tennis and other nets, causing death by starvation.
 Roll up the net well above ground when not in use.
-Keep pea netting 22-30cm (9-12”) off the ground so hedgehogs can pass safely underneath them and plants will grow up to the netting.
+Keep pea netting 22-30cm (9-12 inches) off the ground so hedgehogs can pass safely underneath them and plants will grow up to the netting.
 Legs can also be caught in the gaps between logs in rolls of log edging.
 When tidying the garden, take care when moving piles of leaves and other garden rubbish as these are ideal places for a hedgehog to make its nest.
-Hedgehogs are inquisitive and will try to eat almost anything, a trait that can lead to their undoing.
+Hedgehogs are inquisitive and will try to eat almost anything, a trait that can be harmful to them.
 Having been attracted by the remaining contents, hedgehogs have been found with their heads stuck in tins, yoghurt pots and plastic cups.
-Always cut the plastic rings of “4 and 6 pack” holders.
+Always cut the plastic rings of “4 and 6 pack” holders and elastic on masks.
 To prevent such unnecessary deaths, litter should be disposed of in a proper manner.

 Keep bags used for putting out household rubbish off the ground.
-This will prevent hedgehogs reaching in them and tearing the bag.
+This will prevent hedgehogs reaching them and tearing the bag.
 They can become trapped in the rubbish or even put out for refuse collection.
 Keep drains covered so that hedgehogs do not become stuck down them.
 Bean trenches, footings, fencing holes and car inspection pits are all potential death traps for hedgehogs.
 Provide an escape route, eg a sloping plank, or cover the holes so hedgehogs do not become trapped.
 Keep shed, greenhouse and garage doors closed at night so hedgehogs are not tempted to make a nest in them, and perhaps become trapped in them when doors are permanently closed.
 Store chemicals safely.
-When replacing or installing walls or fencing provide a 13x13cm (5×5”) hole so hedgehogs can pass from your garden into your neighbours garden without difficulty.
+When replacing or installing walls or fencing provide 13x13cm (5×5”) holes so hedgehogs can pass from your garden into your neighbours’ gardens without difficulty.
 Only use environmentally safe wood preservatives on your fences, garden furniture and wooden buildings.
-Do keep dogs under control if you know you have hedgehogs in the garden.
-Also, remember that whilst your dog may be hedgehog friendly, visitors dogs may not.
+Keep dogs under control if you know you have hedgehogs in the garden.
+Also, remember that whilst your dog may be hedgehog-friendly, visitors’ dogs may not.
 If in doubt keep your dog on a lead when it goes out into the garden when its dark.